Wm. K. Walthers, Inc., was founded by Bill Walthers (1893 - 1967) in Milwaukee, WI in 1932 -

 were based on current interruption, which could potentially occur at times when the operator did not want to reverse the train.
 Walther's

 approach eliminated this problem.
-In 1935 Walthers offered its first water water-slide decals for modelers.
+In 1935 Walthers offered its first water-slide decals for modelers.

-In 1936 Walthers expanded its 'O' scale line with the first North Shore interurban cars and and Ingersoll Rand boxcab diesel.
+In 1936 Walthers expanded its 'O' scale line with the first North Shore interurban cars and an Ingersoll Rand boxcab diesel switcher.
 Passenger cars

 modeler Bill J. Lenoir worked for W.K.
 Walthers in Milwaukee.
 1937 saw a